karbry/AplikacjaKonsolowa/README.md

 # AplikacjaKonsolowa
 Console application c#

 Program counts bill for used electricity.
 There are two types of clients: business and individual (separate classes), different types of tariffs which inherit from main tariff class.

-Aplikacja konsolowa obliczająca fakturę za zużycie prądu, są dwa typy klientów: biznesowy i indywidualny (osobne klasy).
-Kazdy klient ma inny cennik, cenniki dziedziczą po klasie "cennik".
-Alogrytm mnoży zużycie prądu przez stawkę dla danego cennika i dodaje opłaty stałe.
+Every client has different type of tariff.
+Clients are validated by the client number which is number of array's element.